AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-40/acsd-53414-restricted-admin-user-can-see-cms-pages-outside-permissions.md

     * 404 Not Found > Sub storeview
     * 503 Service Unavailable > Default storeview

-1. Sign in to the admin using the admin user created in Step 3.
+1. Sign in to the Admin using the admin user created in Step 3.
 1. Check the CMS page grid.

 <u>Expected results</u>: